codio-content/Java/.guides/content/Iterating-an-Array-07cb.md

 [Code Visualizer](open_tutor code/arrays/ArrayIterate.java)

-Notice how `.length` continues to keep track of how many elements are in our array even though we've made several changes.
+Notice how `friends.length` continues to keep track of how many elements are in our array even though we've made several changes.

 {Check It!|assessment}(parsons-puzzle-3987656755)